Brooks Atkinson: Biography

 Atkinson was born in Melrose, Massachusetts, to Jonathan H. Atkinson, a salesman statistician, and Garafelia Taylor.
 As a boy, he printed his own newspaper (using movable type), and planned a career in journalism.
 He attended Harvard University, where he began writing for the Boston Herald.
 He graduated from Harvard in 1917, and worked at the Springfield Daily News and the Boston Evening Transcript, where he was assistant to the drama critic.
 In 1922, he became the editor of the New York Times Book Review, and in 1925 the drama critic.
 Atkinson married Oriana MacIlveen, a writer, in August 1926.

-On the drama desk, Atkinson quickly became known for his commitment to new kinds of theater—he was one of the first critical admirers of Eugene O'Neill—for his interest in all kinds of drama, including off-Broadway productions.
+On the drama desk, Atkinson quickly became known for his commitment to new kinds of theater (he was one of the first critical admirers of Eugene O'Neill) for his interest in all kinds of drama, including off-Broadway productions.
 In 1928, he said admiringly about the realism of the new play The Front Page, "No one who has ground his heels in the grime of a police headquarters press room will complain that this argot misrepresents the gentlemen of the press."
 In 1932 Atkinson dropped the J. from his byline and embraced the witty, direct writing style that became his hallmark.

-Atkinson, stepping into the role of major progressive thinker and writer of his time, was a strong supporter of the WPA and particularly the new Federal Theatre Project, Roosevelt's attempt, in the midst of the unemployment and poverty of the Great Depression, to extend welfare support to out of work theater professionals, and to create a theater responsive to the American public in range and diversity.
-Atkinson travelled extensively to be able to see productions such as the Harlem "Voodoo Macbeth" directed by the 21-year-old Orson Welles, the collaborative historical play "Lost Colony," staged on Roanoke Island in North Carolina, and openings of interesting plays all up and down the east coast.
+Atkinson, stepping into the role of major progressive thinker and writer of his time, was a strong supporter of the Works Progress Administration, particularly the new Federal Theatre Project, Roosevelt's attempt in the midst of the unemployment and poverty of the Great Depression to extend welfare support to out of work theater professionals and to create a theater responsive to the American public in range and diversity.
+Atkinson travelled extensively to see productions such as the Harlem "Voodoo Macbeth," directed by the 21-year-old Orson Welles; the collaborative historical play "Lost Colony," staged on Roanoke Island in North Carolina; and openings of interesting plays all up and down the East Coast.

 His reviews were reputed to have the power to make or break a new stage production: for example, his panning in 1940 of Lawrence Riley's Return Engagement led to that comedy's closure after only eight performances, despite the success of Riley's previous comedy, Personal Appearance, which had lasted for over 500 performances on Broadway.
-Atkinson had already been dubbed "the conscience of the theater," due to his openness to earnest experimental theater, his sense of duty toward supporting theater that addressed important moral and social issues of the day, and his firm conviction that theater could educate and foment serious public debate; but he was often not comfortable with the influence he wielded over the Broadway box office.
+Atkinson had already been dubbed "the conscience of the theater" because of his openness to earnest experimental theater, his sense of duty toward supporting theater that addressed important moral and social issues of the day, and his firm conviction that theater could educate and foment serious public debate, but he was often not comfortable with the influence that he wielded over the Broadway box office.